NTNU-IDI/idatt1003-mappe-2024-yazanzarka1/README.md

 ## How to run the project

-[//]: # (TODO: Describe how to run your project here.
-What is the main class?
-What is the main method?
-What is the input and output of the program?
-What is the expected behaviour of the program?)
+[//] you run the project by running the following command in the terminal:
+` ./BuuilAndRun.ps1
+`

 ## How to run the tests

-[//]: # (TODO: Describe how to run the tests here.)
+[//] you run the tests by running the following command in the terminal:
+` ./RunTests.ps1
+`

 ## References